AI Assistica

 • Small full downloads because of copyright laws on lots of titles.

-• Minimal emphasis on preview and full access of a book.
+• Minimal emphasis on the preview and full access to a book.

 • Need a Google account to access numerous functions and downloads.